Elvis Andrus Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up the second-most home runs in baseball (174 total, 1.4 per game).
+- Rockies pitchers combine to allow 175 total home runs at a rate of 1.4 per game (second-most in the league).

-- His last appearance was on Sunday against the Los Angeles Dodgers, when the lefty went five innings, surrendering four earned runs while allowing six hits.
+- The righty's most recent appearance came on Tuesday against the Arizona Diamondbacks, when he went six innings, surrendering four earned runs while giving up five hits.

+- The 29-year-old has put together a 7.74 ERA and 6.6 strikeouts per nine innings in 21 games this season, while giving up a batting average of .332 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.